Nerso1/XLPilot/README.md

 - XLPilot requires administrator rights for some operations, such as modifying system PATH variables
 - When running ERP XL applications, ensure compatible versions are used

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Acknowledgments

 - Icon resources from [icons8](https://icons8.com/)